Haigui: Motivations

 Some haigui have returned to China due to the late-2000s recession in the U.S. and Europe.
-According to PRC government statistics, only a quarter of the 1.2 million Chinese people who have gone abroad to study in the past 30 years have returned.
-As MIT Sloan School of Management professor Yasheng Huang, an American, states:
+According to Chinese government statistics in 2019, 86.3% of the 6.5 million Chinese people who have gone abroad to study in the past 40 years have returned.
+According to the Higher Education Policy Institute, in 2023, 84% of Chinese graduates in the United Kingdom returned to China after finishing their studies.